-If the requirements above are not met, students may be eligible for suspension or dismissal from the Doctor of Optometry program.
-Students on academic probation for any reason are not permitted to hold leadership positions in extra-curricular activities associated with the University and/or with professional associations and/or federal work study nor be excused from any academic or clinical activity to attend any professional meeting.
+Students on academic probation for any reason are not permitted to hold leadership positions in extracurricular activities associated with the University and/or with professional associations and/or federal work study nor be excused from any academic or clinical activity to attend any professional meeting.
 A student on academic probation will be removed from probation when the student resolves the issue that caused him or her to be placed on probation.

 A student who earns a final course grade of "R" (Remedial) for the first time in any Patient Care Services course will be placed on academic probation.
 All consequences of being on academic probation will apply.
-The student will be allowed to progress in the program, including advancing to and earning credit for their ensuing Patient Care Services assignment, while their status and pathway to remediation are being reviewed by the Student Performance Committee and the Associate Dean of Academic Affairs or her/hisdesignee.
+The student will be allowed to progress in the program, including advancing to and earning credit for their ensuing Patient Care Services assignment, while their status and pathway to remediation are being reviewed by the Student Performance Committee and the Associate Dean of Academic Affairs or her/his designee.
 If the "R" grade is successfully remediated within the stipulated time limit, then the Remedial grade will be changed to "P" (Pass).
-If the "R" grade is NOT successfully remediated within the stipulated time limit, then the "R" grade will be changed to "NP" (No Pass) and the consequences described in the next paragraph will be implemented.
+If the "R" grade is NOT successfully remediated within the stipulated time limit, then the "R" grade will be changed to "NP" (No Pass) and the consequences described in the next paragraphs will be implemented.

-If a student leaves a clinical assignment before it is finished without the permission of the Associate Deanof Academic Affairs or is asked to leave a clinical rotation by the Clinical Preceptor, a grade of "NP" will be assigned.
+If a student leaves a clinical assignment before it is finished without the permission of the Associate Dean of Academic Affairs or is asked to leave a clinical rotation by the Clinical Preceptor, a grade of "NP" will be assigned.

 A student who earns a final course grade of "NP," "U," a second grade of "R," or a second grade of "NP" in any course within the Patient Care Services track will be placed on academic probation and will be immediately eligible for dismissal.
 All consequences of being eligible for dismissal will apply.
-While his orher status and pathway to remediation, if applicable, is being reviewed by the Student Performance Committee and the Dean of the College, the student will be allowed to progress in the didactic portion in the program but will NOT be allowed to advance to the ensuing Patient Care Services assignment.
+While their status and pathway to remediation, if applicable, is being reviewed by the Student Performance Committee and the Dean of the College, or Dean's designee, the student will be allowed to progress in the didactic portion inthe program but will NOT be allowed to advance to the ensuing Patient Care Services assignment.
 All Patient Care Services hours missed due to the student's inability to continue in Patient Care Services track will have to be made up hour for hour, prior to the student's advancement to the ensuing clinical course.
+Dean's decisions (or their designees) related to the imposition of academic probation and any associated terms/conditions of such probation are considered final and not appealable to the Provost (See University Catalog, Student Appeal Process).

-Financial Aid Warning Policy (Title IV and Title VII)
+Financial Aid Warning Policy (Title IV and Title VII) Academic Probation Policy

-If a student is not making Satisfactory Academic Progress (SAP), he/she may be placed on "Financial Aid Warning" status for the next payment period and may continue to receive financial aid for that period.
-Financial Aid is any financial assistance offered to the student for paying for their education, such as loans, scholarships, Federal Work-Study, grants and stipends (judged on the criteria of the stipend).
-Students who fail to make SAP by the end of the payment period lose Financial Aid eligibility.
+If a student is not making Satisfactory Academic Progress (SAP) they will be placed on "Financial Aid Warning" status for the next payment period and continue to receive financial aid for that period.
+Financial Aid is any financial assistance offered to the student for paying for their education, such as loans, scholarships, Federal Work-Study, Grants and stipends (based on the criteria of the stipend).
+Students who fail to make SAP by the end of that payment period lose financial aid eligibility.